YumYummity/virus-dropper/README.md

 # Todo
 (prob wont actually add these but who knows):

-Batch file generator (generates the installer)
+Batch file generator (generates the installer) - Read seperated comments in Install.bat and Dropper.bat

 # Changelog
 - Added TaskScheduler to run files as Administrator without prompt